usman-minhas/Reaction-Time-Tester/README.md

 # Reaction-Time-Tester
 Coded a reaction time tester in C using the STM32F microcontroller.
+Used **loops, functions, interrupts, external interrupts, and extern EEPROM**.

 ## Logic
 Upon reset the display shows the highest score set and flashes the LEDs at 1 Hz.